-Countywide Policy #1062, Section 5.3.1 states,
+Countywide Policy #1062, Management of Public Funds, Section 5.3.1 states,

 All overages and shortages, regardless of the amount, should be recorded daily by each cashier on MPF Form 11, Cash Over/Short Log.
-When a significant shortage or a pattern of shortages occurs in the accounts of any cashier, Agency_Management shall conduct an investigation of the circumstances and report their findings to the Auditor's Office.
+When a significant shortage or a pattern of shortages occurs in the accounts of any cashier, Agency Management shall conduct an investigation of the circumstances and report their findings to the [Mayor's] Office.
 This reporting can be accomplished informally by email.